duduclx/pogopi/README.md

 ## TODO

 missing attacks sound file:
  - exemple with fire_fang.wav who not exist but required
  - make a list of missing files

 fix evolve chain :

- - pokemon id 265 / evolve id 110should return two evolve chain
+ - pokemon id 265 / evolve id 110 should return two evolve chain
  - see https://pokemondb.net/pokedex/wurmple#dex-evolution

+make it stronger :
+ - thinking about using Symfony framework to rebuild the API.
+ - integrate intl in the website
+ - member/user and JWT api
+ - enable sound in the game (but need cache system to prevent bug)

+maintain it :
+ - in the futur, add new generation of pokémons ...

+have a more correct host service :
+ - the used host service is quite slow
+ - do not use a subdomain anymore